 Answers on Russia still far away as anti-doping agency meets

-The lurid details - dark-of-night swapping of tainted urine samples with clean ones through a hole cut into the wall - have been confirmed by an independent investigator who delivered a 144-page report with the proof.
-The reaction of policymakers to the unprecedented level of anti-doping corruption in Olympic sports has been nowhere near as headline-grabbing.
+FILE - In this Dec.
+9, 2016, file photo, former Russian pole vaulter Yelena Isinbayeva speaks to the media in Moscow, Russia.
+On Thursday, May 18, 2017, a bit over a year after The New York Times revealed the sordid specifics...
+MONTREAL - The lurid details - dark-of-night swapping of tainted urine samples with clean ones through a hole cut into the wall - have been confirmed by an independent investigator who delivered a 144-page report with the proof.

 Add your comments below